 Enjoy a walk through the relatively flat landscape of Cambridgeshire, where the big skies give a feeling of wide open space.
 Whether you're looking to escape the city of Cambridge or want to explore the countryside surrounding Ely, come and discover the beauty of the Cambridgeshire fens and the wildlife that call them home.

 Throughout Norfolk there are many trails and footpaths that will take you through stunning scenery, from the iconic coastline to the Norfolk Broads.
-As well as the Norfolk Coast Path, head off the beaten track at Sheringham Park, Felbrigg Hall and Blickling Estate.
+As well as the coastal path, head off the beaten track at Sheringham Park, Felbrigg Hall and Blickling Estate.

 If you're after a short stroll or a long ramble, here are some walks you might like to try in Essex, Bedfordshire and Hertfordshire.
 Whether you enjoy woodland walks, historic village trails or wide open spaces where you can enjoy the view, we'd recommend pulling on those walking boots and trying this series of walks that bring new interest with the changing seasons.